singhianand23045/grhf-teko/PHASE4.md

 ### 1. User Stories

-- **As a player**, I want my ticket’s outcome (number of matches) to be evaluated after each draw, so I know if I won or lost.
+- **As a player**, I want my confirmed numbers’ outcome (number of matches) to be evaluated after each draw, so I know if I won or lost.
 - **As a player**, I want the app to automatically keep track of my balance, awarding credits according to how many numbers I match, and deducting a participation fee on entry, so my spending/winnings are always clear.
 - **As a player**, I want my balance to be preserved if I reload or reopen the app, so my progress is never lost.
-- **As a player**, I want my ticket selection to reset for the next draw cycle, so I can choose new numbers each round.
+- **As a player**, I want my number selection to reset for the next draw cycle, so I can choose new numbers each round.
 - **As a player**, I want my credits/balance to be visible in a dedicated section between the drawn numbers and my confirmed numbers, where I can always see and easily add to my balance.
 - **As a player**, I want a clear, timely message after each draw stating if I won and how much, or encouraging me to try again if I lost.